 Clinical laboratory science is one of the most rapidly expanding branches of medical science with the demand for qualified clinical laboratory scientists far exceeding the number of trained people available.
 Because medical services are continuing to expand rapidly throughout the country, well trained people in this field will be assured positions for many years.

-A B.S. in Clinical Laboratory Science from Benedictine will prepare you to:
+The program in Clinical Laboratory Science from Benedictine will prepare you to:

-When you are certified as a clinical lab
+When you are certified as a clinical lab science specialist

 Note: ONLY U.S. citizens may enter the Hines VA program.